nono/HTML-Truncator/README.md

 * the number of words to keep (real words, tags and attributes aren't count)
 * some options like the ellipsis (optional, '…' by default).

-And two attribute:
+And 3 attributes:

-* `ellipsable_tags`, which lists the tags that can contain the ellipsis (by default: p ol ul li div header article nav section footer aside dd dt dl).
+* `ellipsable_tags`, which lists the tags that can contain the ellipsis (by default: p ol ul li div header article nav section footer aside dd dt dl)
-* `self_closing_tags`, with the tags to keep when empty (by default: br hr img param embed).
+* `self_closing_tags`, with the tags to keep when empty (by default: br hr img param embed)
+* `punctuation_chars`, with the punctation characters to remove before the ellipsis (by default: , . : ; ! ?).

 Examples